GreatGameDota/Deepfake-Detection/README.md

 Training was simple for this competition and the only problems were the unbalanced data and having an accurate validation set.
 All models were trained with Adam optimizer with low initial LR, ReduceLROnPlateau, and for 20 epochs.
 Best model checkpoint was saved based on LogLoss validation.
 All models were trained in Kaggle kernals.

 For validation I did a simple folder-wise split validation where folders 0-40 were used to train and folders 41-49 as validation.
 (Some of the final models used 40-49 as validation)

+## Ensembling

+I ensembled all the models using the geometric mean of their logits.

 ## Final Submission